Cut-off: Origins

 During World War II, members of the United States Army Air Corps began to decorate their regulation flight jackets with patches of successful missions as well as cartoon characters and pin-up models.
 Following the war, many former airmen began motorcycling and became members of motorcycle clubs, where they continued this practice.
 Cut offs and motorcycling soon spread internationally, being taken up by the rocker subculture in the United Kingdom and the Bōsōzoku in Japan.
 Cut offs' ties to motorcycling led to them becoming seen as a sign of rebellion.
-Because of this, they were soon adopted by various youth subcultures, including the skinhead, heavy metal and punk subcultures.
+Because of this, they were soon adopted by various subcultures, including the skinhead, heavy metal and punk subcultures.